jtvberg/StreamDock/README.md

    There are also some build scripts in place (NOTE: You may want to disable notarization in the mac build script while testing your build as this can take a long time.)

 ## Releases / Known Issues
    The current release works on Mac (signed and notarized).
-There are previous versions for Windows (self-signed) and Linux.\
+There are previous versions for Windows (self-signed) and Linux.

+   The auto-update should prompt you as new releases come out and then post download prompt you to install/restart.
+Sometimes it won't do the restart.
+If you wait a minute and exit the app completely, it should automatically restart the new version.

    At the moment, any service using Google auth may not allow you to login.
 This only matters if you have to sign-in to use (so, YouTube works (but it is anonymous), YouTubeTV will not.)
 The user agent spoofing is tempremental.\
    Some possible workarounds:
    - If you have YouTubeTV you can try to sign into YouTube and that should sign you in to YouTubeTV (YMMV)